fshowalter/franksmovielog.com-v1/content/reviews/1228-the-hills-have-eyes-1977.md

 Lest you think Craven has lost all his edge, I appreciated the film’s willingness to imperil a baby.
 The savages—er, paramilitary hill people—refer to it as a “young thanksgiving turkey”.
 Good stuff.

 The new 4k master looks terrific, but the HDR color grading felt off in a few third act scenes.
-The saturated blue sky gave more one shot a soundstage appearance.
+The saturated blue sky lent more than one shot a soundstage appearance.
 A minor quibble with the film’s best presentation to date.